 Because Stock Connect is relatively new, its effects on the market for trading China A-Shares are uncertain.
 In addition, the trading, settlement and IT systems required to operate Stock Connect are relatively new and continuing to evolve.
 In particular, the Stock Connect is premised on the functioning of the operational systems of the relevant market participants.
 Market participants are permitted to participate in this program subject to meeting certain information technology capability, risk management and other requirements as may be specified by the relevant exchange and/or clearing house.
-The securities regimes and legal systems of the differences on an on-going basis.
+The securities regimes and legal systems of the two markets differ significantly and market participants may need to address issues arising from the differences on an on-going basis.
 There is no assurance that the systems of the SEHK and market participants will function properly or will continue to be adapted to changes and developments in both markets.
 In the event that the relevant systems do not function properly, trading through Stock Connect could be disrupted and the relevant Sub-Funds' ability to access the China A-Share market may be adversely affected and the Sub-Fund may not be able to effectively pursue its investment strategy.